APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 	- “He declined to comment on why no university action was taken against pro-Palestinian students who refused to comply with protest rules on approved free speech zones and amplified-sound restrictions.
 He said police did not arrest anyone because protesters were not significantly disrupting campus operations, the trigger to declare an unlawful assembly and cite them if they refuse to leave.”

-	- The question becomes, if the Sukkah's are peaceful civil disobedience, that should be allowed if not disrupting campus operations, then what was disrupting operations?
+	- The question becomes, if the Sukkahs are peaceful civil disobedience, that should be allowed if not disrupting campus operations, then what was disrupting operations?
 The counter-protesters that the Sukkahs attracted?

 ### Effects of imbalanced handling (thought notes)